Xenosaga: Setting

 The first game follows series protagonists Shion Uzuki and prototype battle android KOS-MOS escaping a Gnosis attack and traveling to Second Miltia aboard the passenger freighter Elsa, where they meet a young man called chaos.
-Together with U.R.T.V. and Kukai co-founder Jr., the group thwart the plans of Albedo Piazzolla, Jr.'s insane biological brother.
+Together with U.R.T.V. and Kukai co-founder Jr., the group thwart the plans of Albedo Piazzolla, Jr.'s biological brother.
 In Episode II, Albedo uses information gathered during the events of Episode I to open the way to the original planet Miltia, which becomes the focus of a conflict between the Federation and Ormus.
 Ormus' leader Sergius gains control of a powerful mech called Proto Omega, destroying Miltia in the process.
 He is then killed by the Testaments, who give Albedo control of Proto Omega, forcing Jr. to kill him.
 In Episode III, Shion, KOS-MOS, chaos and the rest of their group confront both the Testaments—which includes a resurrected Albedo—and Vector CEO Wilhelm.
 Wilhelm is revealed to be an immortal being stopping the universe's destruction through eternal recurrence.
 The group defeats him, then KOS-MOS and chaos help banish the Gnosis to the region of Lost Jerusalem.
 Shion and Jr. set off to find Lost Jerusalem and save the universe.
-Pied Piper follows the character Jan Sauer—later known as the cyborg Ziggurat 8 (Ziggy for short)—as he investigates the crimes of a cyberspace-based serial killer dubbed Voyager a century before the events of Episode I. Voyager, revealed to be a member of Jan's team driven over the edge by U-DO's influence, is turned by Wilhelm into a Testament, then kills everyone close to Jan including his family before giving him a choice between being killed and becoming a Testament.
-Jan instead shoots himself, later being resurrected as a cyborg.
+Pied Piper follows the character Jan Sauer—later known as the cyborg Ziggurat 8 (Ziggy for short)—as he investigates the crimes of a cyberspace-based serial killer a century before the events of Episode I.